Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Proofs

 is a martingale.
 As a consequence we can prove the convergence to zero by applying Lenglart's Inequality (cf. (2.5.18) in \citet{ABGK93}) and prove that the quadratic variation converges to zero in probability.
 We do this in the following.
-Let $\gamma>0$ be arbitrary
+Let $\gamma>0$ be arbitrary and recall the notation $\xi_n(s)=\sqrt{\log m/mp_n(s)}$.
+By using the same arguments as in the end of the proof of Lemma \ref{lem:I12} we obtain

-At this point we can proceed in exactly the same way as at the end of the proof of Lemma \ref{lem:I12} by using the properties of $L_{\alpha}$ and $\omega_{\alpha}$. \end{proof}
+The probability equals zero for $n$ large enough because by Assumptions (B) and (C) all infinity norms are bounded, by (KBW) $h\to0$, by (SP) $N/mp_n=O(1)$ and by (C) $\|L_{\alpha}\|_2<\infty$.
+Since $\delta>0$ was chosen arbitrarily, we conclude that the quadratic variation process converges to zero in probability and the proof is complete. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:I14}] We firstly write

 We begin with \eqref{eq:r2}.
 We write